 Why BCTT is important?

 Recently, the Committee of Chief Ministers on Digital Payments has recommended the restoration of Banking Cash Transaction Tax(BCTT).
-It was recommended by the Committee in order to promote digital payments in the country.
-This committee was headed by Andhra Pradesh Chief Minister Chandrababu Naidu.
+It was recommended by the in the country.
+This committee was headed by Andhra Pradesh Chief Minister Chandrababu Naid u.